official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 434

-The Report of the Iraq Inquiry*  Iraq had progressively increased its international engagement and while the
+*  Iraq had progressively increased its international engagement and while the

 GRL might make sanctions more sustainable, the sanctions regime could collapse in the long term.